 Students: East Asian Language courses are open to all registered Harvard students.
 If you are not a Harvard student, check with your university for cross-registration options, or contact the Harvard Division of Continuing Education for East Asian Languages courses offered by their division.
 No auditors allowed in any East Asian Language course.
 East Asian Language courses may not be taken pass/fail or SAT/UNSAT.

-Students who need to satisfy the undergraduate language requirement must complete with a passing letter grade two semester-long language courses (4 credits each) in a single language before the start of the junior year.
+Students who need to satisfy the undergraduate language requirement must complete with a passing letter grade two semester-long language courses (4 credits each) in a single language before the start of their junior year.

 Placement Test: Students beginning their language studies at Harvard above the elementary level must take a placement exam in the beginning of the fall semester.
 Exam schedules are posted in July.
 Students should speak to their advisor for information on Advance Placement, and consult the Handbook for Students about meeting their language requirements.
 Students may satisfy the undergraduate language requirement by taking the placement test and placing into the second-year level or higher.